Audit Trails¶

 take a second parameter that allows us to configure how the object should be

-should be resolved by taking a lambda of type Func<TEntity,string?>
+should be resolved by taking a lambda of type Func<TEntity,string?>.
+As you

 can see on the example, the lambda expression for friendly values takes the